-Ann Murray School Board Member, District 1
+Ann MurraySchool Board Member, District 1

-Broward County Public Schools is committed to ensuring all students reach their highest potential.
-As a school system, it is vital we focus our efforts in ensuring all our students have the tools necessary to remain on a successful path to graduation, college, and career readiness.
-Our Strategic Plan focuses our efforts on three important goals.
-As we continue to focus on high-quality instruction, we must strive to work together to ensure the success of all our students in a safe learning environment.
+Broward County Public Schools is committed to ensuring all students reach their highest potential, regardless of the challenges that life can bring.
+As a school system, it is vital we focus our efforts in ensuring all our students have the tools necessary to remain on a successful path to graduation, college and career readiness.
+As we continue on our journey to provide a quality public education, we must strive to work together to ensure the success of all our students.